RAK7590 Field Test with Pad

 Test Procedure

-Select the areas you intend to cover and define several candidate test points based on the site map.
+- Select the areas you intend to cover and define a rough testing route, along with several key or planned test points for later verification.

-At the target test point, power on the Field Tester Pad and open the Dashboard page.
+- Go to the test area, power on the Field Tester Pad, and open the Dashboard page.

 - Do not walk